roseswe/tainted/README.md

-    L  14  16384       A soft lockup has previously occurred on the system K  15  32768       The kernel has been live patched X  16  65536       Auxiliary taint, defined for and used by distros T  17  131072      Kernel was built with the struct randomization plugin _  18  262144      (null)
+    L  14  16384       A soft lockup has previously occurred on the system K  15  32768       The kernel has been live patched X  16  65536       Auxiliary taint, defined for and used by distros T  17  131072      Kernel waKOB05140s built with the struct randomization plugin _  18  262144      (null)
     _  19  524288      (null)
     _  20  1048576     (null)